NatroxMC/Configuration/.github/README.md

 # Contributing
 See [the contributing file](CONTRIBUTING.md)!
-All WIP features are previewed as Draft PRs
+All WIP features are previewed as Draft PRs!

 # License
 This project is licensed under the [Apache License Version 2.0](../LICENSE).